 I recently delved into the topic of ‘ghosting’, which is when someone who you’ve had an intimate relationship with disappears.
-But of course disappearing isn’t limited to ‘full-on’ relationships: ghosting is something that many people have experienced with dating plus it happens with friendships and even with family—my father ‘ghosted’ me after I got married and it took a couple of months for it to register and when it did, it floored me.
-Anyway…, today’s post focuses on dating.
+But of course disappearing isn’t limited to ‘full-on’ relationships: ghosting is something that many people have experienced with dating.
+It also happens with friendships and even with family.
+My father ‘ghosted’ me after I got married and it took a couple of months for it to register.
+When it did, it floored me.
+Anyway…, this post focuses on dating.

-Back in olden times, it was understood that if we didn’t hear back after a first or early date, it was a no-go.
-If they didn’t call after one-nighter or fling, although we’d likely feel a bit hurt and disappointed (especially if they were giving it the big talk while we were shagging our brains out), we’d still get the gist–it’s a no-go.
+In olden times, it was understood that silence after a first or early date equals it’s a no-go.
+If they didn’t call after a one-nighter or fling, although we’d likely feel a bit hurt and disappointed (especially if they were giving it the big talk while we were shagging our brains out), we’d still get the gist–it’s a no-go.

-Disappearing was real and horrible in olden times and it still is, only some of us have Columbo tendencies so we have the added pain that comes with checking to see if they’re online or stalking Facebook.
+Disappearing was real and horrible in olden times (and it still is), only some of us have Columbo tendencies.
+We now have the added pain that comes with checking to see if they’re online or stalking their socials.

-It’s never been easier to be emotionally unavailable via maintaining all sorts of distant communication, and the fact that we have these options mean that those of us who feel the rejection particularly hard, can be inclined to keep up loose connections rather than face endings which means that if someone doesn’t respond, it messes with the picture in our head and activates an old wound.
+It’s never been easier to be emotionally unavailable via maintaining all sorts of distant communication.
+And the fact that we have these options mean that those of us who feel the rejection particularly hard can be inclined to keep up loose connections rather than face endings.
+This means that if someone doesn’t respond, it messes with the picture in our head and activates an old wound.

 Why do some people ‘ghost’ after professing to have had a good time on a date or making all sorts of promises?

-Because they’re Mr/Miss Good Time so they’d rather give us a great time in the moment so that they feel OK about what they do next—disappear.
+Because they’re Mr/Miss Good Time.
+They’d rather give us a great time in the moment so that they feel OK about what they do next—disappear.

 In this illusionary world where we tippy-tap away with strangers, possibly for quite some time before we meet face-to-face, we do also have to pose the question: Is it ghosting if we haven’t met the person?

-Certainly in terms of romantic liaisons, it’s got to be a no. I hear from folks who didn’t hear back from a prospective date from Plenty of Fish or whatever, who they exchanged a few messages with and it seemed as if they had “so much in common”.
-The person was a ghost before the contact stopped.
+Certainly, in terms of romantic liaisons, it’s got to be a no. I hear from folks who didn’t hear back from a prospective date from Plenty of Fish or whatever.
+They exchanged a few messages and it seemed as if they had “so much in common”.
+Real talk: the person was a ghost before the contact stopped.

 If we haven’t met a prospective date, we are at stage zero.

-If we feel that someone we haven’t met but who we felt interested in based on a profile or exchange of messages has ‘disappeared’, it is time for us to step back and be honest with ourselves about what is really going on because emotional responsibility dictates that we need to do our due diligence before we get emotionally invested and we have a duty of care to remain grounded.
+If we feel that someone we haven’t met but who we felt interested in based on a profile or exchange of messages has ‘disappeared’, it is time for us to step back and be honest with ourselves about what is really going on.
+Emotional responsibility dictates that we need to do our due diligence before we get emotionally invested and we have a duty of care to remain grounded.

 How do we end things with someone we don’t know?

 And we (and they) have to be adult enough to respect our own and their position.
-That means we can’t ‘end’ things even if it’s been brief and then lurk but also if we’re on the receiving end of it, we need to respect their position rather than demanding to know why or even asking for an exit interview (I kid you not).
-Seriously, thinking that you’re owed a breakup or some lengthy discussion based on one or a few dates is like thinking that you’ve bought a house after viewing it a few times or that you have the job after doing three interviews.
+That means we can’t ‘end’ things even if it’s been brief and then lurk.
+But also, if we’re on the receiving end, we need to respect their position rather than demanding reasons or an ‘exit interview’.
+Believing that you’re owed a breakup or lengthy discussion based on one or a few dates is like thinking that you’ve bought a house after viewing it a few times or that you have the job after doing three interviews.